 The arts are vibrant here in York County, South Carolina!
 The Arts Council of York County offers many programs and competitions throughout the year.
 At the Community Performance Center, you will find world-class acts like The Second City and the Glenn Miller Orchestra performing as a part of the Main Stage Series.
 The Underexposed Film Festival yc features the best in indie films from across the country.
 In the Dalton Gallery, local, national, and international artists are given a space to display their paintings, prints, sculptures, and textile arts.
 In the fall each year, we focus on the literary arts with a competition focusing on poetry and short stories.

 Our performing arts programs are held at the Community Performance Center, where artists are given the stage to let their voices be heard.
-We host the Main Stage Series, where nationally and internationally renowned musicians and comedians entertain our concert & theatre-goers, and the Underexposed Film Festival and Series, featuring the best in independent filmmaking from across the world.
+We host the Three x Three Performing Arts Series, where nationally and internationally renowned musicians and performers entertain our concert & theatre-goers, and the Underexposed Film Festival yc and Series, featuring the best in independent filmmaking from across the world.

 Ballet, jazz, modern – name just about any type of dance and chances are, you can find it here in York County.
 The York County Ballet, Winthrop University and the various other dance groups in the community provide a unique array of shows and classes.

 Music is becoming an increasingly large part of York County’s art offerings.
 Numerous restaurants and other unique venues in the county have begun regularly showcasing live music, bringing in large crowds.
 With many talented emerging musicians, some considered local celebrities, our community is establishing itself as an important entertainment destination.